-\textbf{Implementation details} We use \emph{ResNet-18} \cite{he2016deep} as the backbone for all the models in this work without any use of pre-training or foundation models.
+\textbf{Implementation details} We use \emph{ResNet-18} \cite{he2016deep} as the backbone for all the models in this work without any pre-training or foundation models.
 The data augmentation strategies applied for contrastive learning are standard, i.e., random flip, color jitter, and gray scaling.
-The hyperparameter settings for training are in Appendix \ref{app-hyperparamters}.
-Since we use representation norms as scores for OSR, which can not be applied for inlier classification, we hence apply k-nearest-neighbor ($K=3$) with the concatenated representations for classifying inliers.
+The hyperparameter settings are in Appendix \ref{app-hyperparamters}.
+Since we use representation norms as scores for OSR, which can not be applied for classification, we hence apply k-nearest-neighbor ($K=3$) with the concatenated representations for classifying inliers.
+The influence of temperature on contrastive learning is highly nonlinear.
+Since $\tau$ appears in the denominator of the exponential term, changes at small temperatures have a much larger effect than equivalent absolute changes at large temperatures.
+Therefore, we sample temperatures approximately uniformly in logarithmic space.
+The candidate temperatures are $\{1, 0.5, 0.1, 0.05, 0.01, 0.005\}$.
 We take the aggregation of three representations for the final implementation.
-The settings of the temperatures are in Table~\ref{tab-Temperatures} in the appendix.
+The final settings of the temperatures in the following experiments are in Table~\ref{tab-Temperatures} of the Appendix.